MileHacker Logo

 Language Barriers

 Swahili and English are official languages.
 Swahili is the main language daily.
-English is spoken by many in tourism, hotel staff, and some younger generations.
+English is spoken by many in the travel industry, hotel staff, and some younger generations.
 Limited in rural areas.

 Helpful Tools